uriartej/Food-For-You/README.md

 So far the programs allows the user to input a restaurant, the program then outputs the list of fast food items from the specific restaurant.
 If restaurant is not in the list, it will display "Restaurant Not Found."

+Update:
+I added a boolean method named isItemMatchingChoice that takes parameters of the item, and the choice.
+The choices are utlized by using a switch statement from one to three.
+The first choice is healthy, second is weight gain, and third is protein.
+All these choices are fetched through the items description by using specific words such as healthy, weight gain, protein to name a few.
+If the item description contains any of these words, then the item would be displays by the user's choice.